Tag Archives: friendship

 He and his family had been living on the bottom floor of a two-family house owned by Evans’ grandmother, who lived upstairs.
 His grandmother chose to remain in our neighborhood, but the rest of the family would be moving out of state.

-When Evans broke the news, our sadness was mitigated by his promise – supported by his parents – that he’d be spending summers with his grandmother… and, therefore, with us.
+When Evans broke the news, our sadness was tempered by his promise that he’d be spending summers with his grandmother… and, therefore, with us.

 Evans proved good on his word; and, for the next several years, summer was redefined as the time between Evans’ arrival (always by early July) and his departure (in mid- to late August).